dug12345/github-powershell/README.md

 Install steps:

+1. Install-Module PowerShellForGitHub
-1. Set GitHub authenticaion (required by PowerShellForGitHub module)
+2. Set GitHub authenticaion (required by PowerShellForGitHub module)

     Configuration
     To avoid severe API rate limiting by GitHub, you should configure the module with your own personal access token.